This article was last updated December, 2017.

 If you find it useful, learn about our online, self-paced program - Awareness-based therapy (ABT).

 It's time for another installment of "Question and Answer Tuesdays!"

 "I have a quick temper, and I find myself getting angry often.
-I've been meditating for a few weeks and like what it's done for me, but this is an area where I need help learning to apply it.
-How can I use meditation to get over my anger, especially at other people when I feel 'wronged'?"
+I meditate off and on - usually when I'm stressed - and I like what it does for me.
+But, I need to figure out how I can use it to get over my anger, especially at other people when I feel 'wronged'?"

 note - on our site last week, we published "Meditation explained in 60 seconds."
 Click the link for a simple explanation you can share with family and friends.

 What if we told you the biggest problem in your life is that your mind is the biggest problem in your life, and you don’t realize it?